 The EP plays an important role in overseeing Europol.
 In addition to adopting the agency’s annual budget, the EP issues the discharge — the decision by which it releases the European Commission (EC) from its responsibility for managing a given budget, by indicating the end of the period in which that budget has been executed.
 The discharge is granted by Parliament on a recommendation from the Council.
 The EP is also consulted in the adoption of new Council regulations concerning Europol.

 Europol’s governing body, Management Board, gives it strategic guidance and oversees the implementation of its tasks.
 The Board comprises one high-ranking representative from each EU Member State and from the European Commission, each of whom has one vote.

 The Management Board, which must reach decisions by a two-thirds majority, meets at least twice a year to discuss a wide range of issues related to Europol’s current activities and its future development.
 It adopts Europol’s annual budget, its programming document and a general report on the previous year’s activities.

 It then submits these documents for endorsement to the Council of Ministers, which in turn forwards them to the European Parliament for its information.

 In its day-to-day operations, Europol is headed by a Executive Director, who is appointed by a unanimous decision of the Council of Ministers for Justice and Home Affairs, after the Council has obtained the opinion of the Management Board.

-The Director, who is appointed for a four-year term, with the possibility of a second, is responsible for:
+The Executive Director, who is appointed for a four-year term, with the possibility of a second, is responsible for:

 - overseeing the administration of Europol